Remember, remember the

 on November 5th to mark the failed Gunpowder

-Major celebrations take place in the UK from late October through the first week of November, with
+Major celebrations take place from late October through the first week of November, with

 fireworks or traditional bonfires ablaze in